JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

 underlying topic.

-The schema and partitioning column produced by the query must match the stream\'s schema and key, respectively.
+The schema and partitioning column produced by the query must match the stream's schema and key, respectively.
 If the schema and partitioning column are incompatible with the stream, then the statement will return an error.

-stream\_name and from\_item must both refer to a Stream.
+The `stream_name` and `from_item` parameters must both refer to a Stream.
 Tables are not supported.

 Records written into the stream are not timestamp-ordered with respect to other queries.
 Therefore, the topic partitions of the output stream